murchandamus/bips/bip-update-process.md

 ====Auxiliary Files====

 BIPs may include auxiliary files such as diagrams.
 Auxiliary files should be included in a subdirectory for that BIP, or must be named BIP-XXXX-Y.ext, where "XXXX" is the BIP number, "Y" is a serial number (starting at 1), and "ext" is replaced by the actual file extension (e.g. "png").

-==BIP types==

-There are three kinds of BIP:

-* A Standards Track BIP describes any change that affects most or all Bitcoin implementations, such as a change to the network protocol, a change in block or transaction validity rules, or any change or addition that affects the interoperability of applications using Bitcoin.
-Standards Track BIPs consist of two parts, a design document and a reference implementation.
-* An Informational BIP describes a Bitcoin design issue, or provides general guidelines or information to the Bitcoin community, but does not propose a new feature.
-Informational BIPs do not necessarily represent a Bitcoin community consensus or recommendation, so users and implementors are free to ignore Informational BIPs or follow their advice.
-* A Process BIP describes a process surrounding Bitcoin, or proposes a change to (or an event in) a process.
-Process BIPs are like Standards Track BIPs but apply to areas other than the Bitcoin protocol itself.
-They may propose an implementation, but not to Bitcoin's codebase; they often require community consensus; unlike Informational BIPs, they are more than recommendations, and users are typically not free to ignore them.
-Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in Bitcoin development.
-Any meta-BIP is also considered a Process BIP.

 ==BIP status field==